lonkaars/avans-arcade/docs/architecture.md

 ## PPU communication

-To comunicate with the FPGA via the STM32 a protocol is needed.
-After [research](research.md#Input) of different possible protocols, SPI was the best option for this problem.
-As there is only one master and one slave, four data lines are needed at maximum.
-The STM32 will be the master and the FPGA will be the slave.
+To comunicate with the FPGA via the STM32 a protocol is needed, because there are not enough digital lines available to connect all 32 needed communication lines in parallel.
+After [research](research.md#Input) of different possible protocols, SPI was the best option for this problem, due to its speed.
+Because the STM32 will only send data, and not need to receive anything back, the STM32 will be the SPI master and the FPGA will be the slave.
 The STM32 has a configurable SPI module that is easily configurable unlike the FPGA.
-Futhermore, the MISO line is not needed because the FPGA does not send any big data to the STM32.
+Futhermore, the MISO line is not needed because the FPGA does not send anything to the STM32.
 The slave select line will operate as a write enable.

 ## SPI